Student Life Provides Integrated Learning Experiences, Empowering Students to Become Engaged, Global, and Ethical Persons

 Science Living Learning Community

 For incoming first-year students who have expressed an interest in pursuing a science major, a special living learning community exists in Assumption Hall, just across the street from the Brother Alfred Brousseau Science Building.
 Science-focused students seeking a residential community with peers who are taking calculus, chemistry, physics, or biology, and who are committed to an atmosphere where there is quiet time for studying at night, find this option attractive.
 In addition to the opportunity to live in an intellectually stimulating environment, students in the Science Living Learning Community are supported in their academic endeavors by the presence of older students, skilled in the sciences and the humanities, who are available as mentors and tutors.
 Students have access to a range of enrichment activities such as going to the San Francisco Symphony and Bay Area museums.
 The Science Living Learning Community is sponsored by the School of Science in partnership with the Office of Residential Experience.
-For further information, contact Professor Chris Jones of the Math Department at email@example.com.
+For further information, contact Professor Chris Jones of the Math Department at firstname.lastname@example.org.
 Students enter a lottery to live in the Science Living and Learning Community through an online roommate preference questionnaire included in materials distributed to new students.
-Both the Honors and Science Communities are housed in the same building, and students are welcome and encouraged to apply to both if applicable.

 At Saint Mary’s, our students engage in sustainability through educational outreach, advocacy, and on-campus jobs/internships on topics like waste diversion, energy and water conservation, sustainable food and feeding, among others.
 Students take advantage of numerous involvement opportunities, highlighted by our Green Gaels student club, the Green Living-Learning Community, Free Store, Green Space, and Eco-Reps.
 Our students are the face and voice of our efforts as we continue to develop a community and culture around sustainability.